kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-stories.md

 "Heard the news? **VENUS** is back on the menu, baby!"

-"Tomorrow we're on guard duty for some civillian marks and their hovercycle – said they wanted to see the blood oceans for themselves", the lieutenant says while staring at his clipboard.
+"Tomorrow we're on guard duty for some civillian marks and their hovercycle â€“ said they wanted to see the blood oceans for themselves", the lieutenant says while staring at his clipboard.

-He scoffs – "7-P's calling it a tourist resort.
+He scoffs â€“ "7-P's calling it a tourist resort.
 I call it total lunacy."